awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 1. In the navigation pane, choose **Subnets**\.
 The console displays the subnet that was created when you created your VPC\.
 You can identify the subnet by its name in **Name** column, or you can use the VPC information that you obtained in the previous step and look in the **VPC** column\.

 1. In the navigation pane, choose **Internet Gateways**\.
-You can find the Internet gateway that's attached to your VPC by looking at the **VPC** column, which displays the ID and the name \(if applicable\) of the VPC\.
+You can find the internet gateway that's attached to your VPC by looking at the **VPC** column, which displays the ID and the name \(if applicable\) of the VPC\.

 1. In the navigation pane, choose **Route Tables**\.
 There are two route tables associated with the VPC\.
 Select the custom route table \(the **Main** column displays **No**\), and then choose the **Routes** tab to display the route information in the details pane:
    + The first two rows in the table are the local routes, which enable instances within the VPC to communicate over IPv4 and IPv6\.
 You can't remove these routes\.
-   + The next row shows the route that the Amazon VPC wizard added to enable traffic destined for an IPv4 address outside the VPC \(`0.0.0.0/0`\) to flow from the subnet to the Internet gateway\.
+   + The next row shows the route that the Amazon VPC wizard added to enable traffic destined for an IPv4 address outside the VPC \(`0.0.0.0/0`\) to flow from the subnet to the internet gateway\.
-   + The next row shows the route that enables traffic destined for an IPv6 address outside the VPC \(`::/0`\) to flow from the subnet to the Internet gateway\.
+   + The next row shows the route that enables traffic destined for an IPv6 address outside the VPC \(`::/0`\) to flow from the subnet to the internet gateway\.

 1. Select the main route table\.
 The main route table has a local route, but no other routes\.